Skip to main content

 Council on Australia Latin America Relations (COALAR) grants – Assessment, Notification and Feedback Process

-Information on the assessment process is set out in Section 8 on pages 17-19 of the Grant Guidelines, and on the notification process in Section 9 on page 19.
+Information on the assessment process is set out in Section 8 on pages 16-18 of the Grant Guidelines and information on the notification process is in Section 9 on page 18.

 The COALAR Grants Program is an open, competitive grants process.
-All applications received under the Stage One - EOI process are first reviewed against the eligibility criteria.
+All applications are reviewed against the eligibility checklist (Appendix B of the Grant Guidelines).
 Only eligible applications will proceed to assessment.

-If eligible, we will then assess your application against the assessment criteria (see Section 6.3 of the Guidelines – Grant Application Stage One).
+If eligible, we will then assess your application against the assessment criteria (see Section 6) of the Guidelines).

-We will consider your application on its merits, based on:
+We consider your application on its merits, based on:

 • how well it meets the assessment criteria